TNolan01/tommy1/README.md

 <br>

 **Home Page**
 <p>The home page contains a large picture carousel which auto scrolls.
 This is positioned just below the nav bar.
-The carousel contains four seperate images.
+The carousel contains four separate images.
 Each image is overlayed with a text box and each text box contains a button.
 The text relates to the image and the destination for the associated button will bring to a relevant point on the site inline with image and text.
-The purpose of the carousel is to act as four advertments.</p>
+The purpose of the carousel is to act as four advertisements. </p>
 <p>The central content of the homepage are the product cards.
 These cards contain text and an image.
-Each card will bring you to a seperate product category page.
+Each card will bring you to a separate product category page.
 The borders on the cards will turn red when hovered over.
-The images are to be visually appealing and need to represent the relevant product category.</p>
+The images are to be visually appealing and need to represent the relevant product category. </p>
 <p>Below the product cards and over the footer there a 'supplier slider', this is another carousel which contains logo's for the companies whom supply products to the business.
 This is auto scrolling.
 At present if a user clicks on a supplier logo they are taken to that suppliers website, which opens in a new page.
-As a future feature I would look at returning a template of all products available relating to the particular supplier for purchase on this site.</p>
+As a future feature I would look at returning a template of all products available relating to the particular supplier for purchase on this site. </p>
 <br>

 <p align="center" width="100%">